-The David P. Earhart Memorial Scholarships range from \$100 to \$500.
-Students must be members of, or regularly attend, a Friends church or hold pacifist beliefs similar to the Quakers.
+The David P. Earhart Memorial Scholarships range from \$100 to \$600.
+Students must be members of, or regularly attend, a Friends church (or hold pacifist beliefs similar to the Quakers) and be participating in the Church/University Award Program.

 Department of Biology and Chemistry